Gabri432/foreigners-in-milan/README.md

 ## Notes
 - This project used Python 3.12.4, pip 24, plotly 6.0.1, pandas 2.2.3, numpy 2.2.3, matplotlib 3.10.1;
 - This project was developped using Visual Studio Code;
+- The original dataset (csv file) "Population: residents per nationality and city zone (1999-2024)" is about 144 Mb, exceeding the limit of Github of 100 Mb.
+Therefore I have used a simplified dataset to fit within such contraints.
+- In the simplified dataset, most neighborhood names were simplified to match [this list](https://it.wikipedia.org/wiki/Categoria:Quartieri_di_Milano) of neiborhood.